James-SenYan/cs5520_project/_posts/2021-11-12-Final_Project_Proposal.md

 Google Assistant is the google voice assistant which is powerful so that it could connect home devices and build natural conversations.
 What I want to do with google assistant is that launching my todo app by simply saying "hey google, open Todo App"!

 After searching solutions on google, I found this could be implemented by BII(built-in intents) which are created by google.
 The idea is to create a xml file and specify a shortcut in it.

+However, I noticed that I could use google assistant only if I've published my todo app to google play console.
+I can not published my app to play console since I don't have a valid ID or driving license for authentication.